ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/build-a-data-service-in-ballerina.md

 ### Create a service
 Now, you can create a service as shown below.
-This creates an `/employees` endpoint on port `8080` which can be accessed via a browser by visiting `http://locahost:8080/employees` after executing the command `bal run`.
+This creates an `/employees` endpoint on port `8080` which can be accessed by visiting `http://localhost:8080/employees` after executing the command `bal run`.

 ```ballerina
 service /employees on new http:Listener(8080) {